Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 University of Warwick

 Do you know that the University of Warwick is among the #10 for highest earnings in the UK?
-Warwick graduates earned some of the highest earnings over 11 subjects within 5 years after graduating.
-Plus, the QS World University Rankings 2023 ranks Warwick the Top 64 university in the world.
+Warwick graduates are earning more than other students in multiple subjects.
+Plus, the QS World University Rankings 2025 ranks Warwick as the Top 69 university in the world.

 What Makes the Warwick History Course for Undergraduates Unique?